 In an increasingly competitive marketplace, brands are now more than ever presented with the challenge of capturing and sustaining market share and keeping their customers loyal.

-This article will show that one significant way a brand can achieve this is through understanding what is meant by brand equity, and will highlight the importance of building and managing brand equity in the long-term.
+This article will show that one significant way a brand can achieve this is through understanding what is meant by Brand equity represents the value of a brand.
+It is the difference between the value of a branded product and the value of that product without that brand name attached to it., and will highlight the importance of building and managing brand equity in the long-term.

 Table of Contents